Azerbaijan

 • Azerbaijan should commit to never again use cluster munitions and should accede to the Convention on Cluster Munitions (CCM) as a matter of priority.

-• ANAMA, which serves as the de facto national mine action centre, should work to establish a nationwide baseline of CMR-contaminated area using evidence-based non-technical and technical survey.
+• ANAMA should work to establish a nationwide baseline of CMR-contaminated area using evidence-based non- technical survey (NTS) and TS.

 • ANAMA should ensure that survey, clearance, and contamination data related to CMR are disaggregated from data relating to other ERW and mines.

-• Azerbaijan should adopt the revised National Mine Action Standards (NMAS) without delay to allow cancellation of areas through non-technical survey (NTS), which is not permitted under the existing standards.
+• Azerbaijan should adopt the revised National Mine Action Standards (NMAS) without delay to allow cancellation of areas through NTS, where appropriate, which is not permitted under the existing standards.

-• ANAMA should elaborate a separate methodology for clearing CMR specifically, distinct from BAC, ensuring that the footprint of a cluster strike is identified and clearance is conducted to fadeout.
+• ANAMA should elaborate a separate methodology for clearing CMR, distinct from BAC, ensuring that the footprint of a cluster strike is identified and that clearance is conducted to fade-out.

-• ANAMA should finalise and adopt the new draft mine action strategy to replace the strategy that expired in 2018, reflecting the significant increase in contamination now under Azerbaijan’s control.
+• ANAMA should finalise and adopt the new draft mine action strategy, to replace the one that expired in 2018, reflecting the significant increase in explosive ordnance (EO) contamination now under Azerbaijan’s control.